openplans/shareabouts/doc/README.md

 The Shareabouts API is *not* part of this package.
-You'll need to install that separately, or its authors (OpenPlans) would be happy to host your API for you - details to come.
+You'll need to install that separately, or its authors (OpenPlans) would be happy to host your API for you.
+Go to [api.shareabouts.org](http://api.shareabouts.org) and request access.

 For more about the parts of Shareabouts, see [the architecture documentation](ARCHITECTURE.md).